plembo/learn-py-gdriveapi/README.md

 _Scopes_.
 Add the following scopes:
 * Google Drive API /auth/drive.metadata.readonly
 * Google Drive API /auth/drive

+Both the above scopes are categorized by Google as "sensitive", requiring verification of your app if you choose to publish.

 _Test Users_.
 Add your account as a test user.